-Outstanding amongst the family at this time was William Harvey (1578-1657), an English physician, first to describe in detail the systemic circulation and properties of blood being pumped to the body by the heart; Sir William Hervey (1586-1660), an English politician who sat in the House of Commons between 1624 and...
-Another 115 words (8 lines of text) are included under the topic Early Arvine Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was William Harvey (1578-1657), an English physician, first to describe in detail the systemic circulation and properties of blood being pumped to the body by the heart; Sir William Hervey (1586-1660), an English politician who sat in the House of Commons between 1624 and 1629; Edmund Harvey or Hervey (c.1601-1673), an English soldier and member of Parliament during the English Civil War, who sat as a commissioner at the Trial of King Charles I and helped...
+Another 83 words (6 lines of text) are included under the topic Early Arvine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arvine family to Ireland